noironetworks/cko/README.md

 The status of the imported cluster can now be tracked in the Control Cluster.

 ##### 4.1.2.2 Managed CNI
-Pre-requisite: A cluster with an associated ClusterProfile is present.
+Pre-requisite: A cluster with an associated ClusterProfile is present (this will have happened if the import workflow was successful as described in the [previous section](#4121-unmanaged-cni)).

-Change the following in the ClusterProfile:
+Change the following in the relevant ClusterProfile:

 ```bash
 ...